The Best On-Page SEO Checklist

 - A static URL is used.
 Pages with dynamic URLs take much longer to be fully indexed than static pages.

-We hope you get a lot of use out of our best on-page SEO checklist for 2021.
+We hope you get a lot of use out of our best on-page SEO checklist.
 You don’t have to follow all of our advice with every article you publish, but completing more of these optimizations will help you rank higher on Google and maximize the impact of your content marketing efforts.
+In need of additional SEO help?
+Our SaaS SEO agency can help further enhance your SEO reach.
+Book an intro call today to see how we can be of service.